awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **aud**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
+Use these keys to verify that the Google client ID or Amazon Cognito identity pool ID matches the one that you specify in the policy\.
 **Examples**:
-+ `accounts.google.com:aud`
++ `accounts.google.com:aud` for OAuth 2\.0 Google client IDs of your application
-+ `cognito-identity.amazonaws.com:aud`
++ `accounts.google.com:azp` for hybrid apps where a web application and Android app have a different OAuth 2\.0 Google client ID but share the same Google APIs project
-Use these keys to verify that the Google application ID or Amazon Cognito identity pool ID matches the one that you specify in the policy\.
-You can use the `aud` key with the `sub` key for the same identity provider\.
++ `cognito-identity.amazonaws.com:aud` for Amazon Cognito identity pool IDs You can use the `aud` key with the `sub` key for the same identity provider\.

 **id**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.